High altitude travel tips

 MEDICATION

-No specific and adequate medication is as of yet known for severe cases of acute high altitude sickness (also know locally as Sorojche).
-The diuretic acetazolamide [DIAMOX], has been recommended to prevent acute illness previous taken one day before ascent to high altitude as a prophylactic.
-It is not 100 % effective and we normally don’t recomment it.
-And always remember, that your illness may be associated with a common affection that went untreated.
+No specific and adequate medication is yet known for severe acute high altitude sickness (also known locally as Sorojche).
+The diuretic acetazolamide [DIAMOX], 125 mg has been recommended to prevent acute illness and sleep better, previously taken one day before ascent to high altitude as a prophylactic.
+It is not 100 % effective, and we normally don't recommend it due to the side effects.
+Take one tablet of Aspirin 500 mg with some food one-half hour before you arrive at a high altitude.
+And always remember that your illness may be associated with a common affection that went untreated.
 The most frequently detectable causes are broncho-pulmonary disease, hypertension, heart and kidney disease.
-Nowadays, the tecnology and facilities permit adecuate treatment and health care, in a specialized high altitude clinic.
+Nowadays, the technology and facilities permit adequate treatment and health care in a specialized high-altitude clinic such as our High Altitude Pulmonary and Pathology Institute (HAPPI-IPPA) the best!!.
 So you have nothing to fear.

 SUMMARY OF NORMAL MECHANISMS OF HIGH ALTITUDE ADAPTATION

-1.- More frequent breathing, proportional to the altitude that you rise up to.
+• More frequent breathing, proportional to the altitude you rise up to.

-3.- Dryness of the skin and mucous membranes, particularly in the respiratory tracts.
+• Skin and mucous membranes are dry, particularly in the respiratory tracts.

 SUMMARY OF CLINICAL ABNORMAL MANIFESTATIONS OF HIGH ALTITUDE ADAPTATION

-2.- Exaggerated increase in pulse rate (frank tachycardia), with a sensation of heart palpitations, precordial oppression, and a perception of pulses in arteries of the neck and head.
+• Exaggerated increase in pulse rate (frank tachycardia), with a sensation of heart palpitations , precordial oppression, and a perception of pulses in the neck and head arteries.

-Sooo, WHAT SHOULD YOU BE ON THE LOOK OUT FOR?
+WHAT SHOULD YOU BE ON THE LOOKOUT FOR?

-Children adapt best to the change in altitude, and paradoxically they also have a greater susceptibility to have High Altitude Pulmonary Edema [HAPE] with around 0.1 to 1% incidence, which can be fatal unless medical help is sought.
-However, these life threatening sickness can affect anyone at any age.
+Children adapt best to changes in altitude, and paradoxically, they also have a greater susceptibility to high-altitude pulmonary edema [HAPE], with around 0.1 to 1% incidence.
+HAPE can be fatal unless medical help is sought.
+However, these life-threatening sicknesses can affect anyone at any age.

 Symptoms of HAPE are:

 You might be able to detect signs of HAPE before a physician is consulted.
-In 4 out of 5 cases the tongue is white with red spots (ulcers) of varying sizes, that go away when the condition improves.
-The therapy is generally based in oxygen therapy and rest.
-However, there are individual variations, and it is best to be treated in a specialized clinic, that has a Hyperoxic/Hypoxic Adaptation Chamber.
+In four out of five cases, the HAPE TONGUE (described by us) is white with red spots (ulcers) irregularly distributed of varying sizes that go away when the condition improves.
+The therapy is generally based on oxygen therapy and rest.
+However, there are individual variations, and it is best to be treated in our specialized clinic that has a Hyperoxic/Hypoxic Adaptation Chamber.

 Another affection that rarely presents itself is HIGH ALTITUDE CEREBRAL EDEMA (HACE) and in our experience 0.1 – 0.5 % incidence;